The tempered disk and the tempered cohomology: Tempered power series

-\begin{lem} The module $\temp{R}{t}$ is a flat object in $\mathsf{Ind}(\mathsf{Ban}_R)$. \end{lem} \begin{proof} Since we have that $\tate{R}{t}_n$ is projective over $R$, and therefore flat.
-Thus $\temp{R}{t}$ is flat because it is a filtered colimit of flat objects in an elementary quasi-abelian category. \end{proof} We now define multivariable tempered power series.
-We set
+\begin{lem} The module $\temp{R}{t}$ is a flat object in $\mathsf{Ind}(\mathsf{Ban}_R)$. \end{lem} \begin{proof} Since we have that $\tate{R}{t}_n$ is projective over $R$ \cite[Proposition 3.9]{Bambozzi_2024}, and therefore flat.
+Thus $\temp{R}{t}$ is flat because it is a filtered colimit of flat objects in an elementary quasi-abelian category. \end{proof}